What's behind Russia-Saudi Arabia oil price war that's sent markets plunging?

 The oil and gas sector should be very worried, according to analysts.

-Many U.S. oil companies have borrowed money to dig for shale oil, and the fall in prices could force them to default on those loans, said Takin.
+Many U.S. oil companies have borrowed money to dig for shale oil, and the fall in prices could force them to default on those loans, Takin said.

 Additionally, the price war gives extra leverage to national oil companies such as Saudi Aramco, which are better placed to manage with less revenue for several months, he added.